apache/cordova-electron/DOCUMENTATION.md

 #### Load a local HTML using full path

-To load a local HTML file using full path, define a full path to the HTML file in the Electron settings file.
+To override the local HTML file using a full path, define the location of the local HTML file in the Electron settings file.

  **Example**
 ```json